-Onboard activities: If you saw my Carnival Breeze photo tour. you know there were tons of activites for the kids.
-Between the rope course, mini golf, a basketball court, an arcade, a movie theater (movies cost extra, but there are movies every night at sea for free by the pool), the candy shop, and planned activities, your kids will be entertained.
+Onboard activities: If you saw my Carnival Breeze photo tour. you know there were tons of activities for the kids.
+Between the rope course, mini golf, basketball court, arcade, fmovie theater (movies cost extra, but there are movies every night at sea for free by the pool), the candy shop, and planned activities, your kids will be entertained.

 My mom and mother-in-law were with us on this trip, which meant they took the grandkids for us a couple of times.
 My mom took them to bingo.
 My mother-in-law took them to see a magician.
 There were tons of activities, every day, that the kids could participate in.

 Childcare: Carnival cruises have onboard daytime childcare for kids ages 2-11 at Camp Ocean.
 Use your first day at sea to get the kids signed up (the process takes about 15 minutes per kid).
 There’s a schedule of daily activities so you and the kids will know what to expect each day.